-Perhaps we can create a little more room for civility and reasonable accommodation; perhaps we can create room for public disagreement on this most sensitive of issues.
-If so, we must learn to state our views fairly, consistently and persuasively.
-We hope that these articles can at least explain the Christian view of sex and marriage.
+Perhaps we can create a little more room for civility and reasonable accommodation; there is room for civil, public disagreement even about the most sensitive of issues.
+We must learn to state our views fairly, consistently and persuasively.
+We hope that these articles fit that description.

 Sex and Secularism